Culture of care & accountability

 - start by listening to the person who has been hurt and prioritising their needs

-- enact consequences for the person who caused harm and provide opportunities for them to
+- enact consequences for the person who caused harm and provide opportunities for them to learn and change

 - help address the root cause of why this has happened whilst recognising that we cannot fix everything!